-Name, Residence and Position with the Company Director Since(1) Principal Occupation for the Past Five Years

-Gabriel de Alba ^{(3), (5)} Florida, United States Chairman, Director November 2, 2016 Gabriel de Alba has been the Managing Director and Partner of Catalyst since 2002.
-Mr. de Alba's responsibilities have included acting as a director or senior officer of various Catalyst portfolio companies, including World Color Press Inc., Cable Satisfaction International Inc. and Geneba Properties.
-Mr. de Alba is currently the Chairman of the Board of Directors' of Therapure Biopharma Inc., Evolve Biologics, Gateway Casinos & Entertainment and Co-Chairman of the Board of Cirque du Soleil.
-In addition, Mr. de Alba is also currently a Director and Co-Chairman of the board of CGX r osmon with the company y Director Girice Timolpai Occupation for the Fast Five Fears Luis F. Alarcon Mantilla (4) Bogotá, Colombia Director November 2, 2016 Luis F. Alarcon is an executive with a long record in the Colombian business environment.
-He currently serves as chairman of the board of directors of Almacenes Exito, one of the largest companies in Colombia and is a member of the board of directors of Edemco SAS, an electric power infrastructure company and Fundacion Plan, a non-profit Colombian civil society organization.
-He previously served as Chairman of the board of directors of Grupo Sura.
-From 2007 through 2015, Mr. Alarcon served as Chief Executive Officer of Interconexión Eléctrica S.A.
-E.S.P.
-W. Ellis Armstrong ^{(2), (4)} London, United Kingdom Director November 2, 2016 Ellis Armstrong currently serves as an independent director of Lloyds Register Group.
-From 1981 through 2013, he held various senior strategy, commercial, technical and operational roles with BP and was also the Chief Financial Officer for the group's global exploration and production business.
-René Burgos Díaz (2) New York, US Director December 4, 2019 René Burgos Díaz is a financial markets executive with approximately 20 years of experience in investment management, leveraged financing, restructuring and financial advisory expertise across multiple industries and geographies, specifically in Latin America.
-In his current role, he is the Head of USD Private Credit for Latin America for Compass Group.
-Prior to joining Compass Group, Mr. Burgos Díaz held the position of Director in the Emerging Markets team at CarVal Investors, a leading global alternative investment management firm with \$10 billion in assets under management.
-Mr. Burgos Díaz has also held roles at Deutsche Bank and Bank of America, including the role of Director with Deutsche Bank's Emerging Markets Structured Credit Trading team.
-Mr. Burgos Díaz also currently serves on the board of Curie Co Inc., a synthetic biology company that engineers enzymes to replace chemicals in consumer products.
-Raymond J Bromark (2) Florida, United States Director November 2, 2016 Raymond Bromark is a certified public accountant and retired partner of PricewaterhouseCoopers LLP, where he served for almost 40 years.
-He currently serves on the advisory board of The Siegfried Group and is a member of the Canadian Directors Network.
-Mr. Bromark previously served as a director and chair of the Audit and Ethics Committee for YRC Worldwide Inc. until his retirement in December 2019, as a director and chair of the Audit Committee and a member of the Conflicts Committee for Tesoro Logistics GP, LLC prior to its October 2018 merger with Marathon Petroleum Corporation, and as a director and chair of the Audit Committee of CA, Inc. prior to its acquisition by Broadcom in November 2018.
-Orlando Cabrales Segovia (3) Bogotá, Colombia Director November 7, 2018 Orlando Cabrales is currently the President of NATURGAS, the Colombian natural gas trade association.
-Previously, he served as Vice Minister of Energy of the Ministry of Mines and Energy in Colombia between 2013 and 2014 and as the President of the ANH from 2011 to 2013.
-Mr. Cabrales has held senior roles at BP
+Name, Residence and Position with the Company Director Since (1) Principal Occupation for the Past Five Years Gabriel de Alba (2).(3) Florida, United States Chairman, Director November 2, 2016 Gabriel de Alba is a Managing Director and Partner of The Catalyst Capital Group Inc. Mr. de Alba's responsibilities at Catalyst have included acting as a director or senior officer of various Catalyst portfolio companies, including World Color Press Inc., Cable Satisfaction International Inc. and Geneba Properties.
+Mr. de Alba is currently the Chairman of the boards of directors of Therapure Biopharma Inc. and Gateway Casinos & Entertainment and Co-Chairman of the board of directors of Cirque du Soleil.
+In addition, Mr. de Alba is also a Director and Co-Chairman of the board of directors of CGX.
+Prior to joining Catalyst at its inception in 2002, Mr. de Alba worked at AT&T Latin America.
+Mr. de Alba was a founding member of the Bank of America International Merchant Banking Group and, prior to that, worked in Bankers Trust's New York Merchant Banking Group.
+Mr. de Alba is fluent in five languages and holds a double B.S. in Finance and Economics from the NYU Stern School of Business, an M.B.A. from Columbia University and has completed graduate courses in Mathematics, Information Technology and Computer Sciences at Harvard University.
+Luis F. Alarcón Mantilla (4) Bogotá, Colombia Director November 2, 2016 Luis F. Alarcón Mantilla is a corporate director and former senior executive with a long record in the Colombian business environment.
+He currently serves as chairman of the board of directors of Almacenes Exito, a retailer and one of the largest companies in Colombia, a position he has held since 2015, and is a member of the boards of directors of Edemco SAS, an electric power infrastructure construction company, Transer S.A., a land transportation company, and Fundacion Plan, a non-profit Colombian civil society organization.
+He previously served as Chairman of the board of directors of Grupo Sura, a financial conglomerate.
+From 2007 through 2015, Mr. Alarcón served as Chief Executive Officer of Interconexión Eléctrica S.A.
+E.S.P., a Colombian energy transmission and telecommunications company.
+W. Ellis Armstrong (4),(5) London, United Kingdom Director November 2, 2016 Ellis Armstrong is a corporate director and former senior executive.
+He served as an independent director of Lloyds Register Group Limited, a leading international risk assurance firm, from 2013 to 2022, Lamprell plc, a Dubai-based engineering and construction company, from 2013 to 2018, and InterOil Corporation, a Canadian oil and gas exploration company, from 2014 to 2018.
+From 1981 through 2013, he held various senior strategy, commercial, technical and operational roles with BP plc, a multinational oil and gas company, and was also the Chief Financial Officer for the group's global exploration and production business.
+René Burgos Díaz (3),(5) New York, United States Director December 4, 2019 René Burgos Díaz is a financial markets executive with approximately 20 years of experience in investment management, leveraged financing, restructuring and financial advisory expertise across multiple industries and geographies, specifically in Latin America.
+In his current role, he is the Head of USD Private Credit for Latin America for Compass Group LLC, a Latin American- based asset management firm, a position he has held since January 2020.
+Prior to joining Compass Group, Mr. Burgos Díaz held the position of Director in the Emerging Markets team at CarVal Investors from 2015 to 2019, a leading global alternative investment management firm with \$10 billion in assets under